ecmwf/aviso/docs/source/reference/configuration.rst

 --------------------

 This group of settings defines the connection to the configuration management server.
 The current defaults allows connecting to a default `etcd` local installation.
 This is however not a requirement and different servers can be used.
-See :ref:`configuration_cli` for more information.
+See :ref:`config_manage` for more information.

 Host
 ^^^^